 Who or Whom?

-'Who' and 'whom' belong to the same family since they both refer to a person, but there is an important difference between them.
-Generally, when you want to ask about the subject, you use 'who'.
-If you want to ask about the object you use 'whom'.
-Look at these examples:
+'Who' and 'whom' are closely related pronouns since they both refer to a person, but there is an important difference between them.
+Generally, 'who' is used when asking about the

-Here, we are asking about a girl who has been shot, the shooters (they) is the subject, and (a girl) is the object.
-So we use 'whom' to question the object.
+Here, the shooters (they) is the subject, and (a girl) is the object.
+So 'whom' is used to ask about the object.

 In modern English, 'whom' is considered formal and old-fashioned.
 So 'who' can be used to ask about both the subject and object of a sentence.

-'What' and 'which' are both used to ask about things, but there is a small difference between them.
-You can use 'what' to ask for information when there is an unlimited range of answers:
+'What' and 'which' are both used to ask about things, but there is a subtle difference between them.
+'What' is used to inquire about something when there is a wide or unlimited range of possible answers.

 In this question, you have only two choices to answer 'your mother' or 'your father.'

 Interrogative Pronouns + Ever

-There are five other interrogative pronouns that are less common than the ones we mentioned.
-Basically, you can make them by adding the suffix '-ever' or '-soever' to the original interrogative pronouns.
-You can use these suffixes to add emphasis or surprise to the question.
-However, it's important to note that '-soever' is rarely used these days.
-The rules of the original interrogative pronouns apply to these pronouns as well.
+There are five less common interrogative pronouns that can be formed by adding the suffix '-ever' or '-soever' to the original interrogative pronouns.
+These suffixes add emphasis or surprise to the question.
+However, it's important to note that '-soever' is rarely used in modern English.
+The rules that apply to the original interrogative pronouns also apply to these modified pronouns.

 Take a look at some examples:

 Here '-ever' is used to show that the person is surprised.

-As you can see, '-ever' is added to the interrogative words to emphasize more.
+As you can see, '-ever' is added to the interrogative pronoun to add emphasis.

-Using interrogative pronouns with '–ever' is not very common and is more seen in British English.
-However, using relative pronouns with the same suffix is very common and you see pronouns like 'whoever' or 'whatever' are typically used as relative pronouns rather than interrogative pronouns.
+The use of interrogative pronouns with '-ever' is not very common and is more frequently seen in British English.
+However, the use of relative pronouns with the same suffix is very common, and pronouns such as 'whoever' or 'whatever' are typically used as relative pronouns rather than interrogative pronouns.